 - Course/Concepts Linkages.
 Are the theoretical linkages in the case appropriate to the course and the topic?

 - Well-defined Pedagogical Note.
 Does the teaching note provide adequate guidance regarding how to teach the case, position the case in the course, and outline key learning points?

 The three finalists will present their cases at the 2022 DSI Annual meeting.
 The judges will select a winner based on a combination of the written material and the presentation.

 All submission files (author information, case, teaching notes, supplementary files, etc.) should be submitted via the conference submission system at the URL below. …

-The finalists will be announced during September 2019.
-As previously noted, the winners will be determined immediately after their live competition presentations in New Orleans, Louisiana, during the 50th DSI Annual Conference (November 21-23, 2020).
+The finalists will be notified in September 2022.
+As previously noted, the winners will be determined immediately after their live competition presentations at the annual conference.
+Finalists must present at the conference.

 Case authors whose cases are not selected as finalists may be invited to present their cases in a general session at the DSI Annual Conference.